 Another new device, Neutrogena’s Skin360 scanner (Buy It, $60, neutrogena.com), takes high-resolution images of your complexion, sends them to the brand’s 360 app, then offers a detailed skin analysis, advice on how to improve your skin, and progress reports via the scanner.
 “It’s not a substitute for an evaluation by a board-certified dermatologist, but if it makes you more aware of the damage you’re incurring, it may make you more mindful of the sun,” Dr. Hale says.
 (Related: How Often Should You Really Get a Skin Exam?)

 For all the sun precautions that outdoorsy women take, you don’t usually think about them as you drive, but you should.
 Research published in JAMA Ophthalmology shows that while the average percentage of front-windshield UVA blockage is 96 percent, side windows block far less.

 This may be why over half of all skin cancers in the U.S. occur on the left, or driver’s, side of the body, according to a 2018 study published in the Journal of the American Academy of Dermatology.
 For melanomas that have not spread from their original tumor site, that spikes to 74 percent appearing on the left side of the body.

 “I also see a lot of squamous cell carcinomas on the left side of the face and the left arm,” says Dr. Hale.
 “Squamous cell is the second most common skin cancer and the one most correlated to chronic sun exposure.
 While it’s not as serious as melanoma, it can metastasize if left untreated.”
-Swipe sunscreen on your hands and exposed arms before you hit the road.
+Swipe sunscreen on your hands and exposed arms before you hit the road for sun protection while you drive.
 For your face, neck, and ears, dust on a powder sunscreen like Supergoop 100% Mineral Invincible Setting Powder (Buy It, $30, dermstore.com).
 It layers over makeup easily.